pbrubaker/perforce-mini/README.md

 # perforce-mini
 A minimal Docker image to run Perforce without the hassle.
 This image will automatically configure the Perforce server, so it will run without any manual steps required.
 I have very little experience with Perforce and while this image works for me it may not be suitable for a professional environment.
 I have set it up to be simple and relatively secure, but please keep in mind that this is a hobby project.
 If you find any issues or have any suggestions please open an issue or a pull request.

+The modifications to the original project include supporting user groups that are not unique/already exist, and to support setting up Unicode and case insensitivity.
+The launcher script was also modified to include a root directory for launching p4d in as there have been some reports that p4d creates files in the CWD it was launched from.

+With the change to groupmod, this package now works correctly on Synology NAS devices.  [@pbrubaker](https://github.com/pbrubaker)

 ## Running with `docker-compose`